gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 ```

 `$match[1]` is passed into an `unserialize` call, but now the serialized content (represented by 'aaaa') is polluted with the original "ENDCI--->" and the start of the output (represented by 'bbbb').
-Thankfully the PHP serialization format is forgiving is this regard and ignores trailing garbage when doing unserialization.
+Thankfully the PHP serialization format is forgiving in this regard and ignores trailing garbage when doing unserialization.
 I've done a basic demo of this here:

 [![](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-serial.png)](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-serial.png){:.glightbox}

 Now for `$match[0]`.
 It is used on the line `$this->_display(self::substr($cache, self::strlen($match[0])));`.
 This appears to be returning the cache content to be rendered back to the user.
-But this is not returning `$match[0]` itself, instead its length is used to substring the full string before `preg_match` was called. `self::substr` and `self::strlen` are just byte safe wrappers of the builtin functions, for this purpose they are essentially the same.
+But this is not returning `$match[0]` itself, instead the length is used to substring the full string before `preg_match` was called. `self::substr` and `self::strlen` are just byte safe wrappers of the built in functions, for this case they are essentially the same.

 ```php
 ...